maiertech/website/src/routes/posts/how-to-make-sveltekit-hmr-work-with-gitpod/index.md

 ```

 We set `clientPort` and `host` depending on whether `GITPOD_WORKSPACE_URL`
 exists.
-This ensures that HMR works on Gitpod but also for anyone running the
+This ensures that HMR works when running your Gitpod workspace inside a
-SvelteKit site in a local development environment.
-Even though this custom Vite
+browser, but also for anyone running the SvelteKit site in a local development
-configuration is Gitpod specific, you can use the same approach to fix HMR
-problems with SvelteKit in any container-based development environment.
+environment.

+There is a catch with this custom Vite configuration. `GITPOD_WORKSPACE_URL`
+also exists in a Gitpod workspace, which runs in a local VS Code via SSH.
+In
+this scenario you can access the development server on `localhost:3000`, but
+above custom Vite configuration expects it to be on the `gitpod.io` URL.

+Therefore, you should add the custom Vite configuration only if your intention
+is to access Gitpod workspaces from within the browser.
+If you access Gitpod
+workspaces from within a local VS Code, you do not need the custom Vite
+configuration.

+## Browser extensions that interfere with HMR

+One final word of caution.
+Even with the custom Vite configuration in place, HMR
+would still break for me.
+I narrowed this issue down to my browser extension
+[uBlock Origin](https://ublockorigin.com/) being the culprit.
+Any other ad
+blocker extension might interfere, too.
+Therefore, I run Gitpod workspaces only
+inside an icognito window inside my browser.

 ## Credits